Quantum Theory and The Symbolic Dynamics of Invariant Sets: Towards a Gravitational Theory of the Quantum: Invariant Set Theory

 \subsection{Symbolic Labelling of $\mathcal{I}_D$ Based on Self-Similar Families of Quaternions}

 With the toy model of the last section in mind, consider a multi-dimensional generalisation of the Cantor Set of the previous section.
-In the following discussion, the parameter $N$ is itself a power of 2, i.e. $N=2^{n_\mathrm{tot}}$, where $n_{\mathrm{tot}} \gg 0$ is a universal constant, broadly speaking representing the information content of the universe.
+In the following discussion, the parameter $N$ is itself a power of 2.